School of Social Work

 - Suicide prevention

-Students take advanced coursework to develop and deepen their competence according to their special interests and talents, and specialize in a single method of social work:
+Students take advanced coursework to develop and deepen their competence according to their special interests and talents, and major in either clinical or macro social work practice.

-The Boston University School of Social Work is located on BU’s Charles River Campus in Boston, with off-campus, part-time weekend program sites in northeastern Massachusetts (Chelmsford) and southeastern Massachusetts (Fall River and Barnstable/Cape Cod), and a part-time online program available to individuals throughout the United States.
+The Boston University School of Social Work offers options to earn a Master of Social Work degree as well as a PhD in Social Work.
+The School is located on BU’s Charles River Campus in Boston, with off-campus sites in Bedford, Fall River, and Cape Cod, MA.
+A part-time online program is available throughout the US.

 Urban Practice Is Our Priority